uutzinger/PythonPromptEngineering/Readme.md

 1) Ask your AI agent to load the cards.jpg image and display it.

-2) Now ask it to blur it and then perform edge detection with the purpose to find contours in the edges.
+2) Now ask it to blur it and then perform edge detection with the purpose to find contours.
 Ask it to display each contour on top of the original image.

 3) Ask your agent how contour detection works.